elementalcollision/GraphMemory-IDE/docs/api/API_COMPATIBILITY_LAYER.md

 ## Overview

-This document describes the comprehensive API compatibility layer designed for the hybrid CPython/Condon architecture.
-The layer provides seamless integration between CPython and Condon services, including API versioning, backward compatibility, schema validation, and performance monitoring for production deployment.
+This document describes the comprehensive API compatibility layer designed for the hybrid CPython/Codon architecture.
+The layer provides seamless integration between CPython and Codon services, including API versioning, backward compatibility, schema validation, and performance monitoring for production deployment.

 ## Architecture